Consensus-Based Optimization Methods Converge Globally: Global convergence of consensus-based optimization

 \section{Global convergence of consensus-based optimization}

-In the first part of this section we recite and extend well-posedness results about the {nonlinear} macroscopic SDE~\eqref{eq:dyn_macro}, respectively, the associated Fokker-Planck equation~\eqref{eq:fokker_planck}. {At the beginning of the second part we rigorously introduce the class of studied objective functions, which is followed by the presentation of the main result about the convergence of the dynamics~\eqref{eq:dyn_macro} and~\eqref{eq:fokker_planck} to the global minimizer in mean-field law.
-In the final part of this section we highlight the relevance of this result by presenting a wholistic convergence proof of the numerical scheme~\eqref{eq:dyn_micro_discrete} to the global minimizer.
-This combines the latter statement with a probabilistic quantitative result about the mean-field approximation. }
+In the first part of this section we recite and extend well-posedness results about the nonlinear macroscopic SDE~\eqref{eq:dyn_macro}, respectively, the associated Fokker-Planck equation~\eqref{eq:fokker_planck}.
+At the beginning of the second part we introduce the class of studied objective functions, which is followed by the presentation of the main result about the convergence of the dynamics~\eqref{eq:dyn_macro} and~\eqref{eq:fokker_planck} to the global minimizer in mean-field law.
+In the final part we then highlight the relevance of this result by presenting a holistic convergence proof of the numerical scheme~\eqref{eq:dyn_micro_discrete} to the global minimizer.
+This combines the latter statement with a probabilistic quantitative result about the mean-field approximation.